PatrickCarreraJeri/Data-Analysis/README.md

 - Statistical analysis on stock data

 Future tasks
-Project Idea: The Quest for elusive 42
+Project Idea: The Quest for the elusive 42